creative-connections/Bodylight-docs/tutorial/advanced18export.md

 </div>
 ```
 ## (optionally) Save project as ZIP

+Bodylight-Editor is static web page - meaning it does not store and transfer your data to a server, thus it's necessary to save your project locally.
+The current project is stored in browser local cache, however, may dissapear when browser cache is cleaned.

 Save the project as a ZIP file for further usage.

 Click <button>Project Menu</button> and click <button> Save project as ZIP</button>.

-The ZIP file contains all MD and other files, additionally it contains project specific json file to facilitate loading project in another computer.
+The ZIP file preserves all MD and other files, additionally it contains project specific json file to facilitate loading project in another computer.

-Bodylight-Editor is static web page - meaning it does not store and transfer your data to a server, thus it's necessary to save your project locally.
-The current project is stored in browser local cache and will disapear when browser cache is cleaned.

 ## Export to HTML